-14.7.3 SEQUENCER CONFIG
+13.7.1 SEQUENCER CONFIG

 Here settings relating to the sequencer can be found.
-Change settings by using the [LEFT]/[RIGHT] arrow keys or the [YES] key.
+Change settings by using the [LEFT]/[RIGHT] arrow keys or the [YES/SAVE] key.

-QUANTIZE LIVE REC will when checked, quantize notes entered in LIVE RECORDING mode to complete sequencer steps.
-When the setting is deactivated, live recorded notes will, where applicable, be affected by micro timing.
-Read more about micro timing and quantization in section "11.8 TRIGS SETUP MENU" on page 44.
+QUANTIZE LIVE REC will when active quantize notes entered in LIVE RECORDING mode to complete sequencer steps.
+When the setting is deactivated, live recorded notes will where applicable be affected by micro timing.
+Read more about micro timing in the section "11.7 TRIG MENU" on page 41.

-KIT RELOAD ON CHG will when checked cause kits to reload to their saved state automatically as soon as a new kit becomes active.
-This is useful if you, for example, play live, have tweaked a kit extensively and want it to return to its saved state automatically next time it becomes active again.
+KIT RELOAD ON CHG will cause kits to reload to their saved state automatically as soon as a new kit becomes active.
+This is useful if you for example play live, have tweaked a kit extensively and want it to return to its saved state automatically next time it becomes active again.

 AUTO TRK SWITCH will when checked, change the active track to the track whose [PAD] or [TRIG] key you last pressed.
-This lets you change the active track without having to use the [FUNC] key.
+This lets you change the active track without having to use the [FUNCTION] key.